-Meagan’s stories have been published in The City Quill, Dime Show Review, BLYNKT Lit Mag, Beneath the Rainbow, Four Ties Literary Review, Santa Fe Writers Project and The Penman Review.
+Meagan’s stories have been published in The City Quill, Dime Show Review, BLYNKT Lit Mag, Beneath the Rainbow, Four Ties Literary Review, Santa Fe Writers Project, The Penman Review and The Same Literary Journal.
 Her short story “Kittens” won the 2017 Scythe Prize for Fiction.
 Her story “What She Lost” was the runner up in the 2017 SNHU Fall Fiction Competition.
 Family life, the grey space between right and wrong, and the dark underbelly of the American Dream figure prominently in her work.

 Meagan is a Canadian who found home in the mountains of North Carolina.
 A wife, and a mother of two tiny ones, Meagan also teaches composition to undergraduates.